Today's History Trivia for March 12

 1942 Robert Bosch b.
 1861 German industrialist, invented the spark plug (1902).

 1935 Michael Pupin b.
 1858 Hungarian-born American physicist.
+He invented "pupinization," which extends the range of long-distance telephone communication by placing loading coils (of wire) at predetermined intervals along the transmitting wire.
 He won the 1924 Pulitzer Prize for his autobiography From Immigrant to Inventor.

 1914 George Westinghouse b.
 1846 American inventor, railway air brakes (1868) and provided alternating current to the U.S.